 • Connecting with the community

-The Methow Valley Board of Directors began Lighthouse training in 2010.
-So far, trainings have focused on communication, the use of data, professional development in schools, shared accountability and community connections.
+The Methow Valley Board of Directors began Lighthouse training in 2010 and concluded in 2012.
+Trainings focused on communication, the use of data, professional development in schools, shared accountability and community connections.